animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Oftentimes, it is necessary to turn up logging in order to understand exactly what {data-store-name} is doing and when.
+Oftentimes, it is necessary to turn up logging in order to understand exactly what GemFire is doing and when.

 </div>